Jim Dale

-In the United States he is most recognised as a leading actor on Broadway, where he had roles in Scapino, Barnum, Candide and Me and My Girl, as well as for narrating all seven of the Harry Potter audiobooks in the American market (for which he received two Grammy Awards out of six nominations) and the ABC series Pushing Daisies (2007–2009); he also starred in the Disney film Pete's Dragon (1977).
+Dale was also a leading actor on Broadway, where he had roles in Scapino, Barnum, Candide and Me and My Girl.
+He also narrated the U.S. audiobooks for all seven novels in the Harry Potter series, for which he won two Grammy Awards.
+Dale appeared in the ABC series Pushing Daisies (2007–2009); he also starred in the Disney film Pete's Dragon (1977).
 He was nominated for a BAFTA Award for portraying a young Spike Milligan in Adolf Hitler: My Part in His Downfall (1973).

 As a lyricist, Dale was nominated for both an Academy Award and Golden Globe Award for the song "Georgy Girl", the theme for the 1966 film of the same title.

 Early life

 Dale was born James Smith, to William Henry and Miriam Jean (née Wells) Smith in Rothwell, Northamptonshire.
 He was educated at Kettering Grammar School.
 He trained as a dancer for six years before his debut as a stage comic in 1951.
 He completed two years of national service in the Royal Air Force.